ibm-ecosystem-engineering/ibm-enterprise-catalog-tiles/README.md

 One of the features of the IBM Cloud Catalog is support for private catalog tiles.
 These can contain custom Terraform definitions that can accelerate SRE teams in the execution of common and repetitive tasks.
-This collection of Enterprise tiles can help speed up repetative tasks.
-This is the recommended approach for using this asset multiple times.
+This collection of Enterprise tiles can help speed up your IBM Cloud Account configuration ready for Developers, Production applications.
 These tiles focus on common tasks when preparing an IBM Cloud account for production use.
 They help create **Resource Groups**, **Access Groups** defined with the correct access policies for general usage and a lot more

 ## Enterprise tiles